jrzelling/ComplementaryColorGen/README.md

 # ComplementaryColorGen

-Generates two sets of random complementary colors along with RGB values
+Each time the function is run it generates two sets of random complementary colors along with RGB values.
+Useful for finding color sets to work with although they are not guaranteed web safe.

+The function can be wrapped in a timing and repetitive functions to continuously run every few seconds to generate very many sets without having to manually run the function.

 See image for output